'We earn £60,000 and want stamp duty scrapped'

 'We make £150,000 and have EVs.
 We should pay to use the roads'

 Steve Williams is an IT consultant, and his wife is a counsellor.
-They are both self-employed, and he says they make more than £150,000 a year.
-Both live in Basingstoke and commute in electric cars (EV).
-StEVe says he would have no issue with arumoured EV lEVy.
+They are both self-employed and he says they make more than £150,000 a year.
+They live in Basingstoke and both commute in electric vehicles (EVs).
+Steve says he would have no issue with a rumoured 'pay-per-mile' tax.

 'We make £67,000 and want more spent on the NHS'

 Becki Oliver, 34, lives in Bourne, Lincolnshire, with her husband Tim and their two young children.
-She works as a PA at an estate firm and says she wants the chancellor to tackle the increasing cost of living.
+She works as a PA at an estate agency and wants the Chancellor to tackle the increasing cost of living.

-she says.
-"There are a lot of people in this world, and we need to be looked after.
+"I just feel like money isn't being distributed in the right places," she says.
+"There are a lot of people in this world, and we need to be looked after."

 'I'm on £32,000 and I'm worried about cuts to Motability'